shyamsn97/rlmkit/README.md

 ```

 **States:**
-- `WAITING` — ready for an LLM call (like a process waiting for CPU)
+- `WAITING` — ready for an LLM call
 - `HAS_REPLY` — LLM responded, code block ready to execute
-- `SUPERVISING` — exec suspended mid-block, waiting on child agents (like a parent waiting on `waitpid`)
+- `SUPERVISING` — exec suspended at `yield wait()`, waiting on children
 - `FINISHED` — `done()` was called, result available

-**Key mechanism:** when REPL code calls `delegate()` + `yield wait()`, the code generator **suspends at the yield point**.
+**Key mechanism:** when REPL code calls `delegate()` + `yield wait()`, the generator **suspends at the yield point**.
 The engine flattens the entire agent tree, sorts deepest-first, and steps all leaves in parallel via a global pool.
-When children finish, parent generators resume automatically in the same pass — no nested threads, no wasted orchestration slots.
-One pool, one concurrency cap, regardless of tree depth.
+When children finish, parent generators resume automatically — no nested threads, no wasted orchestration slots.

 ## Architecture

-The engine is a stateless stepper.
-The state is the single source of truth.
-A global pool handles all parallelism.

 ```
 ┌───────────────────────────────────────────────────────┐